StevenLOL/ubuntu_commands/ssh/ssh-no-pswd.md

 ### for git hub or bitbucket

-#1 generate ssh by
+#1 generate ssh key by
 ```
 ssh-keygen
 ```
-There will be two files: one prive key and one public key (*.pub)
+There will be two files: one private key and one public key (*.pub)
 #2 upload public to public...
 then copy the text in *.pub and to github or bitbucket